 We may use any of the following categories of cookies on the Websites as detailed below.

-Each cookie falls within one of the five following categories:
+Each cookie falls within one of the four following categories:

 List of Cookies used on the Websites:

 |conga.com||LinkedIn Insight Tag||These cookies set by a third party (LinkedIn) are used for ad retargeting and measuring the effectiveness of advertising campaigns.||6 months||Targeting/Advertising|